National Association of Social Workers (NASW) Credentials

 • Field Requirement: Two years of supervised, paid, post-MSW experience as a school social worker in a school setting

-• Additional Requirements: Adherence to the NASW Code of Ethics and Standards for Continuing Professional Education, evaluation from an approved supervisor, a reference from an MSW colleague, one of the following: current ACSW or DCSW for current active-duty military personnel residing in foreign countries, current state issued, exam-based MSW-level license, passing clinical ASWB exam score, state issued school social work license or certification
+• Additional Requirements: Adherence to the NASW Code of Ethics, the NASW Standards for School Social Work Services, and the NASW Standards for Continuing Professional Education,, evaluation from an approved supervisor, a reference from an MSW colleague, one of the following: current ACSW or DCSW for current active-duty military personnel residing in foreign countries, current state-issued, exam-based MSW-level license, passing clinical ASWB exam score, state-issued school social work license or certification

 • Fees: $165 for NASW members; $450 for non-members